sphinx-labs/sphinx/specs/sphinx-module-proxy.md

     - Attempt to execute a transaction in the user's Gnosis Safe using the data in the current Merkle leaf.
     - The call to the user's Gnosis Safe must never revert.
       - Rationale: This would cause the user's deployment to be active indefinitely until they manually cancel it.
+      - Assumptions:
+        - The user-supplied `gas` amount is low enough to execute on the current network (e.g. it's not greater than the current block gas limit).
+        - The account at the Gnosis Safe's address is one of the [Gnosis Safe contracts supported by Sphinx](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/specs/introduction.md#supported-gnosis-safe-versions).
     - If the call to the Gnosis Safe is successful:
       - Must emit a `SphinxActionSucceeded` event in the `SphinxModuleProxy`.
     - If the call to the Gnosis Safe is unsuccessful for any reason: